DrJupiter/ML-OPS-FINAL-24/reports/README.md

 >
 > Answer:

-We implement monotering with evidently ai.
+We implement monitoring with Evidently AI.
-We monitar model's final layer before softmax.
+We monitor model's final layer before softmax.
+The `upload_image` endpoint contains an asynchrounous task that post the prediction and its label to our GCP Bucket.
+When the update monitoring endpoint is requested the Evidently report will include the new inference data that was submitted.
-We compare the features produced during inference on submitted images to features produced from the training data.
+We compare the output embeddings of the ViT model produced during inference on submitted images to features produced from 500 randomly selected images of the training data.
+The reference data can also be updated with an asynchrounous task.
+This would be relevant every time the ViT is updated so that the embeddings are extracted with the same network weights.
 This allows us to detect data drifting and retrain the model on submitted images, if we deem it necessary.

-### Question 24
+### Question 24 [x]

 > **How many credits did you end up using during the project and what service was most expensive?**
 >